instructor-ai/instructor/docs/examples/extracting_tables.md

-Certainly!
-Here's a comprehensive guide on using type annotations to extract markdown tables from images with OpenAI's new vision model.
+# Extracting Tables From Images

 This guide includes all necessary code snippets, explanations, and a practical example.

 ## Introduction